hawkinsw/CPPTimes/OOPIntro.md

 > Note: It is important to realize that _member functions_ can define an implementation for any type of operation that the ADT designer wants to make available to users of their compound type.
 Here, however, we are focusing on a particular kind of operation for the sake of the example.
 That is not to say that writing mediator functions (like the ones that we are about to write) is not common.
 In fact, it is very, very common.

-Now, let's return to writing these mediator functions that are going to let the user of the `Date` ADT safely update and access it.
-If we write these member functions correctly, we will always be able to guarantee the member variables' values stay reasonable.
+Now, let's return to writing these mediator functions that are going to let the user of the Date class safely update and access it.
+If we write these member functions correctly, we will always be able to guarantee the member variables' values stay reasonable and that the _actual_ data that abstract away from the prying eyes of users will follow the conceptual rules of the associated ADT.

-We will have two kinds of these mediator member functions: one kind for the ADT users' to _set_ the values of the member variables (_setter member functions_) and one kind for the ADT users' to _get_ the values of the member variables _(getter member functions)._ Let's first write the getter member functions -- they're easier:
+We will have two kinds of these mediator member functions: one kind for the class users' to _set_ the values of the member variables (_setter member functions_) and one kind for the class users' to _get_ the values of the member variables _(getter member functions)._ Let's first write the getter member functions -- they're easier:

 ```C++